Business Information Topic Committee

 are available to help publishers and libraries understand and use the SERU material.
 The SERU Registry

-, whose purpose is to enable publishers and librarians to more easily identify each other, continues to be updated with new supporters of SERU; since January, 5 new publishers and 6 new libraries have been added.
+, whose purpose is to enable publishers and librarians to more easily identify each other, continues to be updated with new supporters of SERU; since January, 3 new publishers and 8 new libraries have been added bringing the total SERU Registrants to 158publishers/vendors and 334 libraries and consortia.

 SUSHI (Standardized Usage Statistics Harvesting Initiative) Standing Committee